86 separate references and commentary follow this brief discussion.

 Low back pain is the second most common reason to visit the doctor (with the common cold being the primary reason).
 Only about 50% of people who experience low back pain go to see their doctor for this issue.
-Of those, 94% of LBP patients are diagnosed as non-specific, meaning that no pathology has been identified which can account for the pain.
+Of those, 94% of LBP patients are diagnosed as non-specific, meaning that no pathology has been identified which can sufficiently account for the pain.
 Of those people, only 18% are given advice about the importance of remaining active.
 The majority are prescribed NSAIDs or opioids (57%) and 20% are prescribed simple analgesics such as paracetamol.
 Some 20% of LBP patients go on to develop chronic pain.

 33– I have made the statement that most pain clinics do not purport to reduce pain levels, and instead say that their focus is on helping clients to manage their pain, so that they optimise their quality of life despite the pain.
 Here are some actual quotes from clinic web sites which demonstrate this rather awful state of affairs.

 “We work closely with you and a multidisciplinary team to ensure your pain is identified and managed appropriately.”

 “Delivering a complete recovery program for people with chronic pain without using opioids and based on the latest scientific evidence.”

 “We are honest and Genuinely CARE about you and your problem.”

 “The aim is not to live pain free, but to live fully by managing the pain.”

 No-one is talking about switching off pain signalling in cases of chronic pain, or even about reducing pain.
 Because they can’t.

 34– Goyal, M, et al. Meditation Programs for Psychological Stress and Well-being, A Systematic Review and Meta-analysis.
 JAMA Intern Med.
 2014;174(3):357-368.